-- Prejudice (feelings): an evaluation or emotion - o How do you feel about a person?
-What are your attitudes toward that person? - Stereotypes (thoughts): a belief that characterizes - o How do you categorize or label someone? - Discrimination (actions): a behavior that advantages or disadvantages - o How do you act toward a person?
+- Prejudice (feelings): an evaluation or emotion - How do you feel about a person?
+What are your attitudes toward that person? - Stereotypes (thoughts): a belief that characterizes - How do you categorize or label someone? - Discrimination (actions): a behavior that advantages or disadvantages - How do you act toward a person?

-Example: prejudice
+Case study: prejudice